darkterminal/mylibsqladmin/docs/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-For more details, see our [Contributing Guidelines](CONTRIBUTING.md).
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## 🐛 Reporting Issues